 Go deep in the Jervis Bay Marine Park

 The clean, clear water of Jervis Bay is a popular diving location with an international reputation.
 Many of the marine habitats include cliff faces and shallow and deep rocky reefs that create spectacular sponge gardens, kelp forest and diverse marine life.
-There are more than 30 dive sites around the bay which can be discovered on Dive Jervis Bay scuba diving adventures.
+There are more than 30 dive sites around the bay which can be discovered on scuba diving adventures with Dive Jervis Bay.
+Or get a glimpse of Jervis Bay's adorable seal colonies and epic sea caves with Woebegone Freedive.

 Watch a whale breaching